rottaj/CookieMonster/README.md

 # Cookie Monster

+Welcome to "Cookie-Monster"!
+This software is designed to be installed by a victim, at the discretion of the attacker.
+Once installed, "Cookie-Monster" will locate the victim's sqlite3 database and encrypt it.
+The encrypted file will then be sent over an HTTP connection back to the command and control server.
+It is important to note that this software is intended for educational purposes only and should not be used for any illegal or malicious activities.
+Please use this software responsibly and ensure that you have the necessary permissions before using it on any system.

 Written in Go

 Target downloads binary executable, Cookie-Monster finds the session cookies and relays them back to CC.